 No, I can't.

-My boss is a real street guy.
+My boss is a real strict guy.

 Yeah, but you know what?

-But you can get stoned and he wouldn't even know, would he?
+But you can get stoned, and he wouldn't even know, would he?

-No, I'm pretty normal guy, man.
+No, I'm a pretty normal guy, man.

 I just deliver pizzas.